corda/corda/docs/source/hello-world-contract.rst

                     // IOU-specific constraints.
                     val out = tx.outputs.single() as IOUState
-                    "The IOU's value must be non-negative." using (out.value > 0) "The sender and the recipient cannot be the same entity." using (out.sender != out.recipient)
+                    "The IOU's value must be non-negative." using (out.value > 0) "The lender and the borrower cannot be the same entity." using (out.lender != out.borrower)

                     // Constraints on the signers.
-                    "The sender must be a signer." using (command.signers.contains(out.sender.owningKey)) }
+                    "The borrower must be a signer." using (command.signers.contains(out.borrower.owningKey)) }
             }

-            // The legal contract reference - we'll leave this as a dummy hash for now. override val legalContractReference = SecureHash.sha256("Prose contract.")
+            // The legal contract reference - we'll leave this as a dummy hash for now. override val legalContractReference = SecureHash.zeroHash
         }

     .. code-block:: java